 3. How long does it take to get a permit?

-A permit will usually be issued in one week or less after all necessary information is supplied.
+A permit will usually be issued in one week or so after all necessary information is supplied.

 4. What are the fees associated permits?